openedx/edx-documentation/en_us/enterprise_api/source/intro_edx_apis.rst

 About the edX Enterprise API
 ******************************

-The enterprise uses the edX Enterprise API to retrieve its custom course catalog and display the course information in the enterprise LMS or other system.
+The edX Enterprise API is part of edX for Business, which provides corporations and other enterprises the ability to provide their employees with access to the thousands of high-quality online courses on the edX platform.
+An enterprise uses the edX Enterprise API to retrieve its custom course catalog and display the course information in the enterprise LMS or other system.
 You can also use the API to enroll learners in specified courses in your course catalog.

 The edX Enterprise API is a REST web services API.
 You must provide an API client (a program, utility, or other tool that you can use to exchange